liqd/adhocracy3/docs/source/Code_Review_Process.rst

 Remarks:

-- Usually you don't strictly need the $BRANCHPOINT argument, and could simply write ``git rebase msater`` instead that reasonably finds the most recent branch point and uses that.
+- Usually you don't strictly need the $BRANCHPOINT argument, and could simply write ``git rebase master`` instead that reasonably finds the most recent branch point and uses that.
 The above lines have the benefit of being more explicit, and thus easier to inspect and modify.